sr-murthy/fsrapiclient/README.md

 ## Individuals

-Individuals associated with firms are identified by unique individual reference numbers (IRN). and the following is a table summarising individual-specific API endpoints.
+Individuals associated with firms are identified by unique individual reference numbers (IRN).
+The following is a table summarising individual-specific API endpoints.

 | API endpoint                                  | Parameters |
 |-----------------------------------------------|------------|